PittOCT/Sub2Full-OCT-Denoising/README.md

 # Sub2Full-OCT-Denoising
 The official code of the paper [Sub2Full: split spectrum to boost OCT despeckling without clean data](https://opg.optica.org/ol/abstract.cfm?URI=ol-49-11-3062).
 ### ⚠️ Important Note
-Sub2Full is **highly sensitive to the speckle pattern** in OCT images.
+Sub2Full is **highly sensitive to the speckle pattern** in OCT images (as self-supervised methods are typically not designed for cross-domain generalization).
 To apply this model to your own data, you **must construct a custom dataset** as follows:

 - **Low axial resolution input (First Repeated B-scan)**:
   - Apply Gaussian window on OCT interference fringes